-Pip gets to tackle Miss Havisham!
-But seriously, we feel like paging Dr. Freud or something at this moment.
-Pip has told Miss Havisham that he's not mad at her, he's forgiven her, all's well in Denmark, etc., etc. However, there seems to be a tinge of aggression when Pip puts Miss Havisham's fire out.
-The fact that Dickens invokes prisoner language and imagery here suggests to us that Pip may feel the desire to reprimand or punish Miss Havisham for the destruction she has inspired.
+Pip has told Miss Havisham that he's not mad at her, he's forgiven her, all's well in Denmark, etc., etc. But, uh, there seems to be a tinge of aggression when Pip puts Miss Havisham's fire out.
+The fact that Dickens invokes prisoner language and imagery here suggests to us that Pip may feel the desire to reprimand or punish Miss Havisham for the destruction she's inspired.